Rishabh96M/kalman_filter/README.md

 Verified with gcc 9.4.0 on ubuntu 20.04.1 and packages used are Eigen3 and C++ STL

 # Kalman Filter
-A C++ package for Kalman Filter class and helper methods to read and format input data.
+A C++ package for Kalman Filter class and helper methods for sensor fusion.
-Test code provided for estimating signal by removing noise and for sensor fusion to predicit positon based on measurements from 2 independent sensors with different spamling rates.
+Test code provided for "estimating signal by removing noise" and for "sensor fusion to predicit positon based on measurements from 2 independent sensors with different sampling rates".

 ## Steps to build the package and run the test code
 To Build the package: